rokath/trice/docs/Common.md

 ### Logfile viewing

-`trice` generated logfiles with subcommand switch `-color off` are normal ASCII files.
+`trice` generated logfiles with sub-command switch `-color off` are normal ASCII files.
 If they are with color codes, these are ANSI excape sequences.

 - One easy view option is `less -R trice.log`.
 The linux command `less` is also available inside the VScode terminal.
 - Under Windows one could also download and use [ansifilter](https://sourceforge.net/projects/ansifilter/) for logfile viewing.
 A monospaced font is recommended.